-The 2003 assessment explored the use of a prior on survey catchability (q) through AMAK with mixed results that were difficult to interpret biologically (Lowe et al. 2003).
-In the 2004 assessment we presented a model (Model 4, Lowe et al. 2004), with a moderate prior on q (mean = 1.0, σ^2 = 0.22) which was accepted and used as the basis for the ABC and OFL specifications since 2004.
-Our assumptions on survey catchability have not changed for the current assessment.
+The 2002 assessment explored the estimation of M and survey catchability (q) simulataneously with various combinations of priors (Lowe et al. 2002).
+Preliminary results were unsatisfactory and difficult to interpret biologically.
+The 2003 assessment explored a range of priors on M or q, while the other parameter was fixed with mixed results that were also difficult to interpret and did not seem biologically reasonable (Lowe et al. 2003).
+In the 2004 assessment we presented a model (Model 4, Lowe et al. 2004), with a moderate prior on q (mean = 1.0, $\sigma^2 = 0.2^2$) which was accepted and used as the basis for the ABC and OFL specifications since 2004.
+Our assumptions on survey catchability are re-evaluated in the current assessment.